dennis00095/portfolio/README.md

-#Personal Portfolio Website
+# Personal Portfolio Website

-This is to showcase my personal achievements evidently.
  This project contains qualitative and quantitative information about me.
 It showcases the personal information and achievements.

+This project contains the following:

+1. Homepage
+1. About Me
+1. Projects
+1. Contact

+This portfolio has been made into a website that people can use to see what you do and learn more about you as a person.

+## License & copyright
+&copy; Mwongela Dennis, MIT